-- F. Special Requirements: There are no specific entry-level standards for this course.
-All private lesson students will be working toward specific competencies outlined in the course of study designed by the teacher for their specific level of ability.
-However, students working toward the A.A.A.
-Degree or Certificate in Commercial Music must pass the required departmental Barrier Exam(s) see above.
-Students should seek advice from instructors as to their status with respect to these tests. - G. Cell phones are prohibited in the classroom.
+- F. Special Requirements: Students should have earned the A.A.A. degree in Commercial music (or at least made significant progress toward that degree, and received the approval of their advisor or instructor). - G. Cell phones are prohibited in the classroom.
 One class disruption will be allowed.
 After that, a student whose phone rings or who is caught texting will receive a 0 for the day and be asked to remove themselves from class. - H. Should a epidemic arise, such as swine flu, any student feeling ill or running a fever of 99 or above is prohibited from attending class until 24 hours after the fever has been absent.
 The instructor will make every attempt to provide online work or extra bookwork to make up for the absence.